CircuitVerse/CircuitVerseDocs/docs/decodersandplexers.md

 Using the property menu (as shown in the getting started section) we can pass multi-bit inputs and also increase or decrease the number of outputs by changing the number of bits we want the control signal to have.

-Here is another example of demultiplexer where a 3 bit input is taken and a two-bit control signal or a 1 to 4 demultiplexer.
+Here is another example of demultiplexer where a 3-bit input is taken and a two-bit control signal or a 1 to 4 demultiplexer.
 The truth table is given below:

 |    S1   |    S0   |    O1   |    O2   |    O3   |    O4   |
 |---------|---------|---------|---------|---------|---------|